HokieGeek/qmk_firmware/users/hokiegeek/readme.md

 Added a define which has a matrix that correctly swaps each half of a 5x12 ortho (particularly a split one).

 Requires that the QMK [Swap Hands](https://docs.qmk.fm/#/feature_swap_hands) feature be enabled.

+### vscode
+Just a layer for some shortcuts and macros in VSCode